logbie/wfl/.kilocode/rules/memory-bank/context.md

 - Improved type checker to handle file handling and I/O operations consistently

 ## Recent Changes

+### VSCode Extension Consolidation (May 2025)
+- Designing a unified VSCode extension that merges existing JavaScript and TypeScript implementations
+- Implementing a comprehensive TextMate grammar for WFL syntax highlighting
+- Creating a dual-mode formatter that works both with and without WFL installed:
+  - Built-in formatter for independent operation
+  - WFL CLI-based formatter for enhanced operation
+- Adding LSP client integration that gracefully handles WFL availability
+- Improving developer experience with adaptive configuration options
+- Preparing for publication to the VS Code Marketplace

 ### Parser Stability Enhancement (May 2025)
 - Fixed critical infinite loop issue with comprehensive end token handling